pq-code-package/mlkem-native/CONTRIBUTING.md

 # Contributing to mlkem-native

 We welcome contributors who can help us build mlkem-native.
-If you are interested, please contact us, or volunteer for any of the open issues.
-Here are some things to get you started.
+If you are interested, please contact us via e-mail or discord, so we can introduce each other and understand your background and interest.
+We do not accept contributions from people we don't know.

 ### nix setup